Error-First Callbacks

 });

-The terminology matters because CPS is a concept from programming language theory going back to the 1970s.
+The terminology is important because CPS is a concept from programming language theory going back to the 1970s.
 Scheme compilers use CPS as an intermediate representation.
 Haskell's continuation monad is the same idea in a different syntax.
 The principle is the same across all of these: instead of returning a value to the caller, pass it forward to the next computation.
-Node adopted this pattern because JavaScript had first-class functions and no better async primitive at the time.
-Callbacks were the only tool available.
+Early Node adopted this pattern because JavaScript had first-class functions and no standardized promise or async function support yet.
 First-class functions made CPS ergonomic enough to use at scale.
-And the error-first convention made it safe enough to build an ecosystem on.
+The error-first convention made it predictable enough for an ecosystem.

-One distinction worth making: there's synchronous CPS and asynchronous CPS.
-A function that takes a callback and calls it synchronously (like Array.forEach) is still using CPS - it's just a synchronous continuation.
-A function that takes a callback and calls it on a later tick (like fs.readFile) is asynchronous CPS.
-Node uses the async variant almost exclusively for I/O operations, and the sync variant for iterative utilities.
-The async variant is the one that creates all the complexity, because the callback runs on a different call stack with a different error handling context.
+There is still a timing difference inside CPS itself.
+A function that takes a callback and calls it synchronously, like Array.forEach, is using synchronous CPS.
+A function that takes a callback and calls it on a later turn, like fs.readFile, is using asynchronous CPS.
+Node uses the async variant almost exclusively for I/O operations and the sync variant for iterative utilities.
+The async variant creates the difficult part, because the callback runs on a different call stack with a different error-handling context.

 The try/catch Gap